A rambling sort of slice

 In her typically generous fashion, Georgia Heard has begun to share monthly writing prompt calendars.
 For July she created a “Month of Tiny Letters.”
 Each day offers an invitation to write a tiny letter.
 Yesterday’s prompt was “Send love to your tired self.”

-Dear Tired Self, A nap is a gift – not an indictment.
+is a gift –

 Three days.
 Two naps in the hammock.
 I’m doing something right!